 Coconut Grove Is Miami’s Greenest Area

 The Magic City, how the locals love to call it, has plenty of sandy beaches and places to bask in the sun, but Coconut Grove, one of its oldest parts, gives its residents additional green areas to walk around and enjoy nature.
 This tranquil seaside village provides its residents with a mix of an urban and suburban feel, making it ideal for raising children.
 High walkability, excellent schools, bike-friendliness, and a serene environment with low crime rates are just part of the appeal for young families.
 Add to it the diversity of the population and vicinity to coffee shops, restaurants, and bars, and it’s easy to understand why this place found its spot on our list.

-The community also boasts plenty of parks.
+The community also boasts plenty of parks meaning that no matter if you relocate during the holiday season or in the summer you will have where to go out and have a stroll.
 If you are relocating with your dog, you can take them to David Kennedy, Alice C. Wainwright or Sunrise park, and play fetch with them.
 If you enjoy tropical gardens, take a walk around the Kampong – an eight-acre site that is a part of the National Tropical Botanical Garden.

 However, the privilege of living in Coconut Grove comes at a price.
 You can find a flat to rent for a median price of $1,360, while the median home value is above $600,000.